degecko/gbin/README.md

 ## Installation

-Download the code from this repo, either by running `git@github.com:degecko/gbin.git` or by downloading a ZIP file of this repo.
+Download the code from this repo, either by running `git clone git@github.com:degecko/gbin.git` or by downloading a ZIP file of this repo.

 ### Password based by default

 The script requires a password to work.
 If you've just installed it, there will be no password set, so you need to set one.

 ### Setting the password